2key/contracts/kyber/Readme.md

 - `$ cd scripts/deployments/test-public`
 - `Checksum that the values passed in the script 11.04.2020-setLiquidityParams-kyber.bash are matching the ones you got in the log`
 - Execute the script `$ bash ./11.04.2020-setLiquidityParams-kyber.bash`

+#### How to change on-going reserve with some params

+- First of all need to run `disableTrade()` function in KyberReserve contract.
+That can be done by calling the following bytecode generator and executing it through `TwoKeyCongress.sol`: `$ python3 generate_bytecode disableKyberTrade`
+- After Kyber trade is disabled, for the rebalancing you need to pull ETH from contract (leave how much you want) That can be done by calling the following bytecode generator and executing it through `TwoKeyCongress.sol`:
+ `$ python3 generate_bytecode withdrawEtherFromReserve <kyber_reserve_address> <amount_in_wei>`
+- Then again `setLiquidityParams` should be called
+- After all, we must make sure to enable trade in Kyber by calling `disableTrade()` function in KyberReserve contract.